MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-investigate-respond.md

 ---
-title: Investigate and respond using Microsoft Defender XDR
+title: How do I investigate and respond using Microsoft Defender XDR?
-description: Investigate and respond using Microsoft Defender XDR. search.appverid: met150 ms.service: defender-xdr f1.keywords:
+description: How to investigate and respond to cyberattacks using Microsoft Defender XDR. search.appverid: met150 ms.service: defender-xdr f1.keywords: